-• Check that the proper video source is selected for each input.
+- Check that the proper video source is selected for each input. - Check that the group delay (lip-synch) setting is not misadjusted.

 Clicking or popping sounds when switching inputs.

 - The unit uses relay switching to preserve maximum sound quality.
 The mechanical clicking of the relays is normal. - During switching, it may take a split second for digital signals to be recognized and properly decoded.
 Rapid repeated switching between inputs or settings can result in clicks or pops from the speakers as the unit attempts to lock on to the rapidly changing signals.
 This causes no harm.